natemcmaster/LettuceEncrypt/README.md

 It then configures Kestrel to use this certificate for all HTTPS traffic.
 See [usage instructions below](#usage) to get started.

-Created and developed by [@natemcmaster](https://github.com/natemcmaster) with ❤️from Seattle ☕️.
+Created and developed by [@natemcmaster](https://github.com/natemcmaster) with ❤️ from Seattle ☕️.
 This project was formerly known as "McMaster.AspNetCore.LetsEncrypt", but [has been renamed for trademark reasons](https://github.com/natemcmaster/LettuceEncrypt/issues/99).
 This project is **not an official offering** from Let's Encrypt® or ISRG™.